Frequently Asked Questions

 - Will my personal details be shared with other organisations?

 We will only use your personal details to administer your account and to provide the products and services that you have requested from us.
-Your personal data will be removed from our system shortly after the final exam results have been sent out.

 - Can I book test sessions for a friend’s child?